Updated: 31. January 2021.

 There are 2 ways to do Dubrovnik to Split Private Transfer: 1) by car; 2) sailing.
 Each one has its pros and cons.
 We recommend doing it by car.

 If you like coastline scenic drive and you’re looking for great wines, small towns, fresh seafood… join us!

 a) Distance between Dubrovnik and Split is circa 230km (145 miles) and coastal road in-between is one of the most scenic drive you can enjoy in Croatia.
-One part of this drive is high-way because we don’t want you to stuck in traffic around Omiš town.
+One part of this drive is high-way, to avoid traffic jam at Omiš town.
 Check Google maps below for detailed route.

-Passport info: you’ll need passport at hand for this transfer, because you’ll cross Croatian-Bosnian border twice (2x).
+Passport info: you’ll need passport at hand for Dubrovnik to Split Private Transfer, because you’ll cross Croatian-Bosnian border twice (2x).
 If you needed visa to visit Croatia, then you need Multiple-entry Schengen Visa (Q/A no. 14) sticker in your passport to do this transfer.

 NOTE: if you want to start from different location (e.g. Cavtat, Kotor-Montenegro) or finish (e.g. Omiš, Trogir, Šibenik), please enter pickup/dropoff points in Booking Form below or send customized travel plan through Contact Form.